Loading Events

 Speakers

 Dr. Alexander Fust gives an overview in his presentation “Green or No-Green: Sustainability at SMEs”, Dr. Alexander Fust provides an overview of the current status of sustainability efforts at small and medium-sized enterprises.
-He will shed light on the challenges, opportunities and best practices for effectively integrating sustainable strategies into day-to-day business.
+It sheds light on the challenges, opportunities and best practices for effectively integrating sustainable strategies into everyday corporate life.
 The focus is on practical solutions and recommendations for action, which can be explored in greater depth in the SME-HSG sustainability guide.

 Dr. Fabian Takacs is an expert in sustainable transformation, circular economy and business model innovation.
-In his presentation“Circular Economy & Business Model Innovation“, he will show how companies can successfully implement the circular economy through innovative business models and the adaptation of industry standards.
-This is not just about environmental sustainability, but also about strengthening economic resilience and securing long-term competitive advantages.
+In his presentation“Circular Economy & Business Model Innovation“, he shows how companies can successfully implement the circular economy through innovative business models and the adaptation of industry standards.
+This is not just about ecological sustainability, but also about strengthening economic resilience and securing long-term competitive advantages.

-Thibault Huber sheds light on how companies can design sustainable and resource-saving business models in the workshop “Creating value in flow: developing circular business models”.
-The focus will be on circular economy strategies, innovative value chains and practical approaches to implementation.
+Thibault Huber sheds light on how companies can design sustainable and resource-conserving business models in the workshop “Creating value in flow: developing circular business models”.
+The focus is on circular economy strategies, innovative value chains and practical approaches to implementation.
 Participants will gain valuable insights and inspiration for designing sustainable business models in their own practice.

 Christian Wick is a real estate developer and deals with the sustainable conversion and further development of existing sites.
 In his presentation “Transformation of the ‘KUBIK’ site and principles of the circular economy”, he sheds light on the “KUBIK” and “Sitter Valley” projects in St. Gallen and shows how circular principles can be implemented in real estate development.
-He explores the question of which approaches were pursued in the “KUBIK” site, what challenges a transformation of use entails – and where opportunities or stumbling blocks lie.
+It explores the question of what approaches were pursued in the “KUBIK” area, what challenges a transformation of use entails – and where opportunities or stumbling blocks lie.

 Dr. Nathalie Casas

 Noah Heynen is CEO and co-founder of Helion and one of the key figures in the new energy world in Switzerland.
-In his presentation “What to do when solar power has less and less value?”, he highlights the opportunities opened up by the new Energy Act.
+In his presentation “What to do when solar power is worth less and less?”, he highlights the opportunities opened up by the new Energy Act.
 He explains how companies can compensate for the loss in value of solar power – and gives specific recommendations on how SMEs can secure or even increase their profitability.

-Simone Hochstrasser is project manager for circular economy at Pusch with a focus on closing plastic loops.
-She supports corresponding initiatives in the form of projects or as managing director.
-In her presentation, she uses the example of mattresses to show how challenging, but also necessary and feasible, the recycling of complex plastic products is – and what solutions there are for a functioning circular economy in this area.
+Simone Hochstrasser is project manager for the circular economy at the Pusch Foundation and focuses on closing plastic cycles.
+She supports relevant initiatives as project manager or in her role as managing director of the Mattress Alliance.
+In her presentation entitled “Successful example of the circular economy in practice – goodbye mattress!”, she will shed light on the topic of mattress recycling in Switzerland.
+Using the example of this complex plastic product, she shows how challenging, but also necessary and feasible, its recycling is – and what concrete solutions there are for a functioning circular economy in this area.

 Our event is supported by: